Mon – Fri: 8:30 – 4:00

 How to Get Started

-You may already be familiar with Ewing’s new “Love `Em and Leave`Em” leaf campaign – a campaign based on a similar and successful campaign embraced by Westchester County, NY to encourage residents to embrace leaf mulching, grass-cycling, and composting on their property.
+You may already be familiar with Ewing’s “Love `Em and Leave`Em” leaf campaign – a campaign based on a similar and successful campaign embraced by Westchester County, NY to encourage residents to embrace leaf mulching, grass-cycling, and composting on their property.
 Ewing Township also encourages property owners to manage their fall leaves in this more cost-efficient and environmentally friendly manner.

 We understand that you may provide lawn maintenance services to our residents, perhaps employing standard fall leaf clean-up methods.
 These standard practices – blowing leaves into piles on the street (no longer permitted by ordinance) or raking them into brown landscaping bags stacked curb-side, left for eventual town pickup – involve unnecessary costs in terms of crew labor, dumping fees, and fuel.
 This practice can also lead to clogged storm drains and excess nutrient runoff (phosphorus & nitrogen) polluting our waterways.
 The blowing and vacuuming of leaves, double-handling, shipping, and relocating leaves can all be avoided by mulching your clients’ leaves in-place.